KristianS1991/SEI-Project-01/README.md

 1. Clone or download the repository.
 2. Open the `index.html` page in the browser of your choice.

+The hosted version can be played here: https://bit.ly/2YBkm61

 ## The Game - Ms Pac-Man, A Night Out in Malibu

 ![Ms PacMan Banner](https://i.imgur.com/PtNL3yw.png)